rberger997/beautiful-jekyll/_posts/2018-07-30-cfb-project.md

 ![center](https://rberger997.github.io/img/2018-07-30-cfb-project/rec_hist-1.png)

-The recruiting class ratings look like a normal Gaussian distribution (slightly right-skewed) with the center around 150.
+The recruiting class ratings look like a normal distribution (slightly right-skewed) with the center around 150.
 For the analysis, I've calculated the average class ratings for all division I teams for the last 10 years and will use these to quantify the amount of talent potential that each team has brought in.

 ### Wins